Ranking of Azerbaijani banks on interest expenses (TOP-10)

 Baku.
-14 February.
-REPORT.AZ/ Analytical Group of Report News Agency has prepared ranking of banks based in Azerbaijan on interest expenses in 2016.
+10 August.
+REPORT.AZ/ Analytical Group of Report News Agency has prepared ranking of commercial banks based in Azerbaijan on interest expenses during January-June, 2017.

 The table below shows TOP-10 ranking of the banks: